emtee40/SurvivalManual-wiki/Apps.md

 A lot of Android phones come stock with an FM radio receiver.
 Many governments have broadcasting plans in case of emergency.
 Your phone can receive this information using a pair of headphones plugged in to the phone, as it typically uses the headphone cable as an antenna to receive the signal.
 You can also use any other 3.5mm jack component such as:

-* a microphone
+* A microphone
-* computer loudspeakers
+* Computer loudspeakers
-* a jack extension cord
+* A jack extension cord
-* even just a broken version of the above
+* Even just a broken version of the above

 Be sure to have the radio app redirect the sound towards the phone integrated loudspeaker if you plug something that can't actually produce sound, as the default behavior is to direct the sound to the plugged headphones.